 2012 WTTC moved to our permanent home at 130 S Laura in Wichita.
 Come See Us!
 We have various layouts arranged throughout the building for your enjoyment.

-2016 On October 8th & 9th WTTC will celebrate its anniversary of 30 years promoting our great hobby.
+2016 On October 8th & 9th WTTC celebrated its anniversary of 30 years promoting our great hobby.

 Learn more about reserving catered Kid's activites, in our Kids Room